RentadroneCL/Photovoltaic_Fault_Detector/README.md

 [Rentadrone.cl](https://rentadronecl.github.io)

 ## Summary
 Model-definition is a deep learning application for fault detection in photovoltaic plants.
-In this repository you will find trained detection models that point out where the panel faults are by using radiometric thermal infrared pictures, as well as a tutorial on how to use these algorithms in your own thermal photos.
-It also shows a step by step to train these models with its own database, in order to properly adjust the model to its particularity.
+In this repository you will find trained detection models that point out where the panel faults are by using radiometric thermal infrared pictures.

 ## To do list:
 - [x] Import model detection (SSD & YOLO3)
+- [x] Example use Trained Model
+- [x] Train and Evaluate Model with own data
 - [x] Model Panel Detection (SSD7)
 - [x] Model Panel Detection (YOLO3)
 - [x] Model Soiling Fault Detection (YOLO3)
 - [x] Model Diode Fault  Detection (YOLO3)
 - [x] Model Other Fault  Detection
 - [x] Model Fault Panel Disconnect
-- [x] Example use Trained Model